 1. Who is a Head Chef?

-A head chef, also known as an executive chef or chef de cuisine, is the top culinary professional in a commercial kitchen.
+A head chef, also known as an executive chef or chef de cuisine, is the top culinary professional in a commercial kitchen, responsible for the full head chef job description from menu design to staff leadership.
 They’re responsible for overseeing the entire kitchen operation, from recipe development to staff supervision and budgeting.

 Historical Evolution: